Modeste double earns Cologne derby draw with Leverkusen

-French veteran Anthony Modeste scored two unanswered second-half goals on Sunday as hosts Cologne fought back to draw 2-2 at home to Bayer Leverkusen in the Rhineland derby.
+French veteran Anthony Modeste scored two second-half goals on Sunday as hosts Cologne fought back to draw 2-2 with Bayer Leverkusen in the Rhineland derby.

 Stuttgart forward Wahid Faghir celebrates scoring their late equaliser

-Cologne pulled a goal back when 33-year-old Modeste fired home unmarked with 62 minutes gone.
+Cologne pulled one back when 33-year-old Modeste fired home unmarked with 62 minutes gone.

 The result left Leverkusen fourth in the table, five points behind leaders Bayern Munich, who beat Hoffenheim 4-0 at home on Saturday.